Published on September 27th, 2013 | by Sharilyn Johnson2

 So, welcome to the stage, Aziz Ansari!
 Cue the excitement of the crowd, eagerly awaiting his big opener.
 Which was… telling everyone not to film him.

 Ok, yes.
 Absolutely.
-Nobody should be filming any comic’s set without their permission, especially when they say they’re working on new material like Ansari did.
-But we’re good at listening to those pre-show directions, as there appears to be zero video evidence of last year’s Louis CK drop-in on the same show.
+Nobody should be filming any comic’s set without their permission, especially when they say they’re working on new material (as Ansari did).
+But JFL42 crowds are good at listening to those pre-show directions, as there appears to be zero video evidence of last year’s Louis CK drop-in on the same show.
 It’s cool.

 Except that it wasn’t.